 – Closet Clothes Dividers // I thought these would organize me a bit more, but honestly, I was just drowning in baby clothes and they grow out of the clothes so damn quickly.
 It was a waste of $8.

-- Frida Baby Bundle including the NoseFrieda and Windi // I hate the NoseFrieda.
+– Frida Baby Bundle including the NoseFrieda and Windi // I hate the NoseFrieda.
 There.
 I said it.
-And not because a booger might go into your mouth (it won’t, it has too far to travel), but because it tastes like gross plastic air whenever I suck on it.
+And not because a booger might go into your mouth (it won’t, it has WAY TOO far to travel and will never even get close to your mouth), but because it tastes like gross plastic air whenever I suck on it, I NEVER use it.
+I wish this battery-operated nasal aspirator had been available and I would have purchased it instead.

 What did I miss?
 Ha!
 Did you read this entire list?
-If you did, please leave me a comment below!
-Let me know when you’re due and what you’re having!
+If you did, thank you so much for reading!
+Send me an email or leave a comment if you have any questions!